-From small startups to corporate giants, if you’re brand has evolved but your office interior design remains stale, it might be time to welcome a fresh aesthetic that reflects your new image.
+From small start-ups to corporate giants, if your brand has evolved but your office interior design remains stale, it might be time to welcome a fresh aesthetic that reflects your new image.
 An office is the epicentre of all business activity, so it’s vital that employees are working in a place that characterises the company’s brand.

 A comfortable, functional office is key to workforce efficiency, so, if you’ve seen a decline in productivity, it could well be that your office space is outdated and no longer fit for purpose.
-If this is you, then a email to a selection of interior fit out companies is is order.
+If this is you, then an email to a selection of interior fit out companies is in order.

 As the home of business culture, your office should be an extension of your work ideology.
 If your organisation’s culture focus has moved away from individuals to teamwork, finding interior fit out companies who can implement an open-plan office format is a good shout.
 Together with brand image, the aesthetic should mirror not only your business goals, but the culture you’re looking to create.

 Office design should create a balance between a business’s values and practicality.
 For crucial deadlines that require focus, your staff might benefit from a personal, private space – and when break time comes, an open and relaxed break area could be just what they need to recharge away from the screen.